 Use Google My Business

 If you want to seem like a legit business you will need to create a Google My Business page.
-It is perhaps the clearest listing and most reliable one that your accounting business will ever have.
+It is perhaps the clearest listing and most reliable one that your business will ever have.
 When people look up a company, the GMB page will pop up in the upper right corner.

 If the GMB page is verified then this will let potential clients know that you are a legitimate business.
 How can you get your GMB verified?
-The best way to go about it is, to be honest, use the right address and the right contact information and do not shy away from adding pictures and also links to your socials.
+The best way to go about it is, to be honest, use the right address and the right contact information and not shy away from adding pictures and also links to your socials.
 If by some mistake you have more than one GMB, merge them.